Killing of Henry Marrow: Aftermath

-The Marrow killing was a catalyst to demonstrations related to the Civil Rights Movement in Granville County, six years after passage of major federal legislation to end segregation and five years after a law to enforce voting rights.
-On the day of Marrow's funeral, mourners marched from the gravesite to the Confederate monument at the county courthouse in downtown Oxford, where leaders spoke about the killing.
+The Marrow killing was a catalyst to demonstrations related to the Civil Rights Movement in Granville County, six years after the passage of major federal legislation to end segregation and five years after a law to enforce voting rights.
+On the day of Marrow's funeral, mourners marched from the gravesite to the Confederate monument at the county courthouse in Downtown Oxford, where leaders spoke about the killing.
 A similar march was held the next day.

 Arson was committed against white businesses.
 The burning of several warehouses and shops was estimated to have caused $1 million in damages.
-Rumors flew that Vietnam veterans were responsible for the arson.
+Rumors flew that Vietnam veterans had been responsible for the arson.
 Because of the civil unrest related to the murder, the city established a four-day curfew.
-At the same time, a group held a protest march to the state capital.
+Meanwhile, a group held a protest march to the state capital.

 Robert Teel, and his two sons, Larry Teel and Roger Oakley, were indicted on charges of murder.
-At the trial, an all-white jury was picked.
-It returned a verdict of not guilty on all counts for the charges against the Teels and Oakley.
+At the trial, an all-white jury was picked and returned a verdict of not guilty on all counts for the charges against the Teels and Oakley.
 Later that year, Marrow's widow filed a wrongful death civil suit against the Teels.

 After the murder trial, Benjamin Chavis, a young local civil rights organizer and leader of the local chapter of the NAACP, led a protest march from Oxford to the state capital.
-After that, he and other black people conducted a "boycott of white businesses that lasted 18 months" and finally achieved full integration in Oxford.
+Then, he and other black people conducted a "boycott of white businesses that lasted 18 months" and finally achieved full integration in Oxford.
 In 1972 the Herald-Journal reported that a witness said that Chavis had allegedly offered to pay $5,000 for the death of one of the Teels.

-Henry Marrow's grave is marked with a military headstone showing his name, rank and state, date of birth and death, and the word "Vietnam".
+Henry Marrow's grave is marked with a military headstone showing his name, rank and state, date of birth and death, and the word "Vietnam."
 Sources disagree as to whether he had served there.

-Book and movie
+Book and film

-Timothy Tyson, a childhood friend of Teel's younger son who was living in Oxford in those years, earned a doctorate and became an historian.
-He published Blood Done Sign My Name (2004), about the killing of Marrow, the trial, and their effects on Oxford, North Carolina and the civil rights movement.
-It recounted the events of Marrow's killing, and related them to broader social issues of the time and the racial history of the area.
+Timothy Tyson, a childhood friend of Teel's younger son who was living in Oxford during those years, earned a doctorate and became an historian.
+He published Blood Done Sign My Name (2004) about the killing of Marrow, the trial, and their effects on Oxford, North Carolina and the civil rights movement.
+It recounted the events of Marrow's killing and related them to broader social issues of the time and the racial history of the area.

 The book was adapted as a 2010 film of the same name, written and directed by Jeb Stuart.
 Filmed in several cities in North Carolina, it starred Ricky Schroder, Nate Parker, and Nick Searcy.

 It was also adapted as a play of the same name, which premiered at Duke University in 2008.